yuyui2025/YFC-facecode-spec/docs/yfc_structure.md

 * Accurately parsed emotional and structural attributes
 * Output interpretation: "innocent, comforting, soft-faced individual"

+### 🧠 Semantic Transmission and Structural Autonomy Across LLMs (2025-06-09)
+Through interactions with Gemini, it was confirmed that YFC syntax is recognized not merely as code, but as a linguistic structure capable of conveying emotional nuance and visual representation.

+Even though the model only referenced the v1.2 specification (which does not include modifier syntax), it was able to interpret expressions like Smile+, Blush+, Tear+, and Pale+ as meaningful emotional constructs within natural language context.

+This outcome demonstrates that YFC syntax can function within the reasoning scope of LLMs, enabling semantic transmission without relying on external networks or lookup.

+#### ✅ YFC syntax is becoming a self-contained, interpretable language among AI models.

 #### ◾ GPT-3.5 Turbo Free - Syntax Understanding

 * Recognized YFC as abstract character code